jimmieego/a11y-intro/presenter-notes.md

 A blind person using a screen reader experiences a website linearly, a little bit at a time.
 If an element does not have enough information for the screen reader to read what it is, the blind user may have difficulty understanding what the element is meant for.

-Due to time limitation, we will not discuss details of using screen readers.
+Due to time limitation, I will not discuss details of using screen readers.
 But here is recommended pairing between screen readers and browsers.
 VoiceOver is the built-in screen reader in MacOS, so it works well with Safari.
 NVDA is a free screen reader in Windows and it is recommended for Firefox.
 Jaws is another screen reader in Windows and traditionally it works well with Microsoft browsers like IE and Edge.
 Jaws requires a paid license.

 ## 37. Screen reader basics

-We recommend these two video tutorials for VoiceOver and NVDA.
+Note that screen readers have the browse and tab modes.
+For more details, I recommend these two video tutorials for VoiceOver and NVDA.
 They cover the basic commands to read and interact with web content for testing purposes.
 Both of the videos are parts of the a11ycasts series on Youtube.
-We will share this presentation so you will have the URLs.
+I will share this presentation so you will have the URLs.

 ## 38. Color test